Rectangle

 maybe_drawable = drawable

-let materials @publish = app.drawer.materials
+let ui_material @publish = app.drawer.materials.ui

 let rectangle = Rectangle.new

-materials is published to be passed into dependent objects and functions.
+ui_material is published to be passed into dependent objects and functions.